 How do you decaffeinate tea?

 Tea can be decaffeinated in a number of ways.
 The main commercial method for decaffeinating black tea is to use either ethyl acetate or methylene chloride by washing the leaves at the end of the production process in the organic solvent.
 This process is strictly monitored and governed by legal limits and has minimal effect on the final quality of the tea.
+This is the process we use for our decaffeinated tea.

 The alternative method is to extract the caffeine by using solid carbon dioxide.
 For a tea to be called decaffeinated the tea must not contain more than 0.4% of caffeine in the dry weight of the tea.
 This equates to approximately 3.5mg of caffeine in 150ml cup of tea.